 Taito has been fairly quiet over the past few years (as an example, they had a booth at IAAPA 2018, but no Taito-specific IAAPA booths since) but as you can see here, it looks like they are ready to bounce back.

-Space Invaders Gigamax – Have you ever wanted to play Space Invaders with 10 other people?
+Space Invaders Gigamax – Have you ever wanted to play Space Invaders with 10 people?
 Now you’ll be able to, if you ever come across this.
-I wonder if Taito has considered doing something like a Killer Queen Arcade setup to “arcadeify” the concept a little further?
-Watch a video of this one on Twitter.
+I wonder if Taito has considered doing something like a Killer Queen Arcade setup to “arcadeify” the concept further.
+Watch on Twitter, or the older one below:

 Candy Panic Plus & Candy River – There seems to be more redemption present at this show than I recall seeing in the past, although perhaps it was always there, just not in the sources I read.